 At the head of the river the tree lined public staithe has good moorings, suitable for boats of all sizes.
 Mooring is stern-

-The mill at Loddon is one of the earliest buildings built in the town, the river had to be diverted to use it fully.
-Some years later the local seed merchants paid to have the river dredged by hand to allow wherries up to the mill and adjacent warehouses.
-In 1912 the mill was almost lost to the floods caused by heavy rain, luckily a group of local men worked tirelessly to save the mill.
+The mill at Loddon is one of the oldest buildings built in the town.
+The river had to be diverted to make full use of the mill.
+Some years later the local seed merchants paid to have the river dredged.
+This was done by hand and allowed wherries up to the mill and adjacent warehouses.
+In 1912 heavy rain caused floods, the mill was in danger.
+Luckily a group of local men worked tirelessly to save the mill.

-After the floods in 1968 a decision was made to redevelop the staithe area, old buildings long out of use were removed and a new basin dug, much as we see it today.
-The new housing opposite the staithe came much later, built in 2002 on the Mistralcraft boat repair yard.
+After the floods in 1968 a decision was made to redevelop the staithe and surrounding area.
+Old buildings long out of use were removed and a new basin dug.
+The housing opposite the staithe came much later, built in 2002 on the Mistralcraft boat repair yard.

 Holy Trinity Church at Loddon

 Loddon is an attractive market town with many splendid Georgian houses along its main street.
-The fine Church of the Holy Trinity stands high over the village and surrounding countryside and can be seen all along the Chet valley.
-From the church a footpath leads through Loddon Marshes back towards the staithe or turn right on a longer walk to Pyes Mill and back along the river to the staithe.
+The fine Church of the Holy Trinity stands high over the village and surrounding countryside.
+It can be seen all along the Chet valley.
+From the church a footpath leads through Loddon Marshes back towards the staithe.
+Turn right for a longer walk to Pyes Mill returning along the river to the staithe.

 The path behind Holy Trinity church leads over the grazing marshes to Pyes Mill.
 Ponies graze the marshes and bright yellow buttercups carpet the fields in spring.
 Watch out for the ponies if you’re returning from a shopping expedition, as they seem to be able to sniff out foodstuffs quite easily!